-Did you know the sun position changes with each season?
+When thinking about seasons photography ideas, remember the sun position changes with each season.

-And since light is key to landscape photography, it’s important to know all about the light and other elements available during each season.
+Since light is a basic photography technique for capturing landscapes, it’s important to know all about the light and other elements available during each season.

-Be sure to use basic photography techniques to compose each photo so you’ll create a strong image with impact to the viewer.
+Be sure to use a variety of techniques to compose each photo so you’ll create a strong image with impact to the viewer.

 We hope the photo ideas below will inspire you to get out and capture your own images!

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

 - Camera: check out the compact travel cameras we recommend!

 - Tripod: take a look at these compact and lightweight travel tripods!

 - Camera Bag: protect your camera from sand and water → We use Lowepro camera backpacks for outdoor photography.

 - Neutral density filter: to compensate for variance of light you’ll need to use a neutral density filter. → Check out the Kase magnetic filters we use!